 The software vendor sets the EOL of an operating system.
 This is the period of time during which the vendor provides patches, fixes, and other updates.

-cPanel, Inc. supports operating systems for the lifetime of the OS.
-However, there may be circumstances when it is necessary for cPanel, Inc. to not support an OS for a new version of cPanel & WHM before the OS reaches EOL. cPanel & WHM will continue to support that OS on the current and previous versions of cPanel & WHM until that OS reaches EOL.
+cPanel, L.L.C. supports operating systems for the lifetime of the OS.
+However, there may be circumstances when it is necessary for cPanel, L.L.C. to not support an OS for a new version of cPanel & WHM before the OS reaches EOL. cPanel & WHM will continue to support that OS on the current and previous versions of cPanel & WHM until that OS reaches EOL.
 We will announce these changes on the cPanel blog, Release Notes, and through other channels.

 What happens when an OS reaches EOL?